CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 WHERE WE KEEP GOING BACK OVER AND OVER AGAIN:

-(GOOD VALUE, FUN AMBIANCE, CONSISTENTLY GOOD FOOD/DRINK, AT LEAST ONE MENU ITEM THAT IS SUPER HIGH ON THE CRAVINGS LIST, LONG PANTS OPTIONAL, NO NEED TO BOOK.)
+(GOOD VALUE, FUN AMBIANCE, CONSISTENTLY GOOD FOOD/DRINK, AT LEAST ONE MENU ITEM THAT IS SUPER HIGH ON THE CRAVINGS LIST, LONG PANTS OPTIONAL, NO NEED TO BOOK)

 EL BARON

-CREPES & WAFFLES
+CREPES & WAFFLES (best vegetarian and vegan options)

 LA CEVICHERIA